DusanMilko/PhonegapAndroidImei/README.md

 phonegap local plugin add https://thisgit.git
 ```

+You should now see it in your plugins folder PROJECT/plugins/com.dusan.imei.DeviceInfo

 ---
 > **If using phonegap 3.3 of later use "cordova ..." not "phonegap ..."**